aldenyslo/cse15l-lab-reports/lab1.md

 Working directory: /home/lecture1

-Output is an error message saying messages is a directory, cannot read the directory itself.
+Output is an error message saying messages is a directory, as it cannot read the directory itself.

 Output is an error, because messages is a directory and not a file.